-Further on that, SNP (single nucleotide polymorphisms) detection is a common and most frequent type of variation in the human genome that can be elucidated by DNA microarray analysis.
+Further on that, SNP (single nucleotide polymorphisms) detection is a common and most frequent type of variation in the human genome.
+However, with the automated microarray printer, users can elucidate it.
 Applications include forensic analysis, disease prognosis, genotyping, oncology based somatic mutation evaluations, and drug-target candidate identification.

-The VERSA 110 SPOT printing workstation for peptide synthesis automates the process using Fmoc based chemistries.
-With an easy to use software and accommodation of low-cost porous membrane materials, it is an effective and robust pipetting system.
+The VERSA 110 automated microarray printing workstation for peptide synthesis automates the process using FMOC-based chemistry (or Fmoc solid-phase synthesis).
+With an easy to use software and accommodation for low-cost porous membrane materials, it is an effective and robust pipetting system.

 – User Testimony.

 Solid-Phase peptide synthesis involves linking of multiple amino acids via peptide bonds for the production of peptides.
-This process mimics the biological process of producing long peptides (proteins).
-In solid-phase peptide synthesis (SPPS), the peptide is ‘immobilized’ on a solid surface and can be retained during washing of liquid-phase reagents and synthesis by-products.
+This process imitates the biological process of producing long peptides.
+In solid-phase peptide synthesis (SPPS), the peptide is ‘immobilized’ on a solid surface and can be retained during washing of liquid-phase reagents.
 Solid-phase peptide synthesis also allows the synthesis of natural peptides which are difficult to express in bacteria, the incorporation of unnatural amino acids, and peptide/protein backbone modification.
-In addition this process permits the synthesis of D-proteins generating extremely high yield in each step and provides a solution problems associated with sequence dependent synthesis.

 - Sample – cell solution (uniform, or different, printed onto 10×10 array format

-- Microarray surface – 15x15mm microscope cover glass, immersed in culture medium
+- Microarray surface – 15×15 mm microscope cover glass, immersed in culture medium

-Once the cell solution is prepared onto a 10×10 array format, the corresponding drug molecules are printed onto the microscope surface onto cell clusters.
+Once the cell solution is spotted onto a microscope slide in a 10×10 array format, the corresponding drug molecules are printed onto the slide surface.
 After cultured for a period of time, the slide can be observed under a microscope to examine cell morphology.